dcsimg

 Characteristics

-Leaf insects are camouflaged taking on the appearance of leaves.
+Leaf insects are well camouflaged, taking on the appearance of leaves.
 They do this so accurately that predators often are not able to distinguish them from real leaves.
-In some species, the edge of the leaf insect's body even has the appearance of bite marks.
-To further confuse predators, when the leaf insect walks, it rocks back and forth, to mimic a real leaf being blown by the wind.[2]
+In some species, the edge of the leaf insect's body has the appearance of bite marks.
+To further confuse predators, when the leaf insect walks, it rocks back and forth, mimicking a real leaf being blown by the wind.[2]

 Leaf insect (Pulchriphyllium species) in Pakke Tiger Reserve